yumaloop/old-jekyll-blog-site/_posts/2020-03-18-particle_filter.md

 **State Space Model (SSM)**

+State Space Model(SSM) is widely used in the field requiring the sequential estimation or online learning.
-State Space Model (SSM) is effective if you consider a system in which the variables of actual state and the variables that can be actually observed are different.
-It is widely used in the field requiring the sequential estimation or online learning.
+This model is effective if you consider a system in which has variables which completely represent the actual state but cannot be observed and the variables whiich partially represent the actual state but can be observed.
+Here, I call the former $$x$$ (state variable) and the latter $$y$$ (observation variable).

 - Equation of each state $$x_t$$ :